 The death of an era?

 That musicians of big rock and metal bands die is nothing else than normal.
 2015 – for instance – saw the demise of Lemmy Kilmister of Motörhead.
 Malcolm Young of AC/DC left this world in 2017.
 And these days of early 2019, we hear that Ozzy Osbourne is unwell and may soon meet the grim reaper.
 But – hey – we heard that one before, right?
-The small fact notwithstanding that Black Sabbath is now seriously off the grid, after Tony Iommi could not go on no more.
+Besides, this February of 2021 he is still with us.
+That small fact notwithstanding, Black Sabbath is now seriously off the grid, after Tony Iommi could not go on no more.

 And there’s more, so much more.

 Brian Johnson – also of AC/DC – had to give up in a hurry in 2016 for fear of losing his hearing completely.
-Rumor has it that now, at age 72 and by the time of writing this piece, he is back in the studio with his old band.
-For those about to rock, we salute you?
-Quite.
+Yet, he and the band roared back to life in 2020 with one stellar new record.
+So, we got some undead amongst us.

-Boy, good ‘ol RMR recently reviewed a Krokus live concert.
-Huge sound, sold-out venue, a pretty controversial show full of action.
+Boy, good ‘ol RMR reviewed a Krokus live concert some time back.1) Huge sound, sold-out venue, a pretty controversial show full of action.
 But with the sound that did not change much over 40 years or so.
 And these guys don’t necessarily drink from the fountain of youth anymore neither.